-We have audited the financial statements of Valley Clean Energy Alliance as of and for the year ended June 30, 2021, and have issued our report thereon dated November 5, 2021.
+We have audited the financial statements of Valley Clean Energy Alliance as of and for the six months ended December 31, 2021 and the fiscal year ended June 30, 2021, and have issued our report thereon dated April 7, 2022.
 Professional standards require that we advise you of the following matters relating to our audit.